-ELEMENT 3 - PROTECTING CONFIDENTIALITY

-OBJE OBJECTIVE free f Ensure client information, documents and communications are kept confidential and free from access, use, disclosure or disposal unless the client consents or it is required or permitted by law and that solicitor-client privilege is appropriately safeguarded RATI ING Policies and processes have not been developed.
+Objective: Provide clear, timely and courteous communications with clients in the delivery of legal services so that clients understand the status of their matter through the duration of the retainer and are in a position to make informed choices

+RATING ELEMENT 2 Policies and processes have not been developed.
 Policies and processes are under development but are not functional.
 Policies and processes are functional.
 Policies and processes are fully functional and regularly assessed and updated.
+1 🗆 2 🗆 3 🗌 4 🗆

+WI hat does your firm do well? Нс ow could your firm improve?

+Objective: Ensure client information, documents and communications are kept confidential and free from access, use, disclosure or disposal unless the client consents or it is required or permitted by law and that solicitor-client privilege is appropriately safeguarded

+Note: The Indicators and Considerations listed below are not prescriptive and the guidance provided therein should be approached as suggestions rather than mandates

+Indicator 1: Are confidentiality and privacy policies and processes in place?

-1 🗖 2 🗖 3 □ 4 🗖 For a rating of 1 or 2, you must outline e the action the firm will to ng the Professional Infrast nges and shortcomings in Note: The Indicators and Considerations listed below are not prescriptive and the guidance provided therein should be approached as suggestions rather than mandates R 1: Are confidentia lity and privacy polic cies and processe es in place?
-Consid lerati ons ☐ Confidentiality requirements are established for any third parties (e.g. contractors, computer service providers, interns, cleaners) who may access the firms' physical space or technology Proce vacy policy is in place esses are in place to en ety Rules and the Code sure the firm supports s its lawyers in co
+A confidentiality policy or agreement is in place and is signed by all lawyers and staff Confidentiality requirements are established for any third parties (e.g. contractors, computer service providers, interns, cleaners) who may access the firms' physical space or technology A privacy policy is in place and is communicated to all lawyers and staff Processes are in place to ensure lawyers are supported in complying with their individual professional obligations under the Law Society Rules and the BC Code

-- Practice Resource: Model Privacy Policy (December 2003) - FAQs about solicitor-client privilege and confidentiality (CBA) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 6.1: Supervision; Chapter 6.2: Students]
+- Practice Resource: Model Privacy Policy (December 2003) - FAQs about solicitor-client privilege and confidentiality (CBA) - Professionalism: Practice Management (September 2016) - Tech Security for Lawyers (Spring 2012 Benchers' Bulletin) - Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 6.1: Supervision; Chapter 6.2: Students]

-INDICATOR 2: Is training provided pertaining to preserving the duties of confidentiality, solicitor-client privilege, privacy and the consequences of privacy breaches?
+Indicator 2: Is training provided pertaining to preserving the duties of confidentiality, solicitor-client privilege, privacy and the consequences of privacy breaches?

-Lawyers and staff are provided with up-to-date technology training relating to issues of confidentiality and privacy pertaining to electronic data, including specific training on the importance of password protection ☐ Lawyers and staff receive education and training regarding the principle of solicitor- client privilege, including: o in relation to electronic communications (email, texting, e-documents) o when a common interest or joint retainer extends the solicitor-client privilege to third parties Solicitor-client privilege is clearly explained to clients by lawyers Processes are in place for dealing with situations where exceptions to duties of confidentiality and solicitor-client privilege may apply.
-Lawyers and staff are provided with training on the requirements of privacy legislation Internal processes are in place to deal with privacy breaches, including processes for reporting breaches to the client, the Law Society and any other appropriate authorities
+Lawyers and staff are provided with up-to-date technology training relating to issues of confidentiality and privacy pertaining to electronic data, including training on the importance of password protection Lawyers and staff receive education and training regarding the principle of solicitor-client privilege, including: in relation to electronic communications (email, texting, e-documents) when a common interest or joint retainer extends the solicitor-client privilege to third parties Solicitor-client privilege is clearly explained to clients by lawyers Processes are in place for dealing with situations where exceptions to duties of confidentiality and solicitor-client privilege may apply Lawyers and staff are provided with training on the requirements of privacy legislation Processes are in place to deal with privacy breaches, including processes for reporting breaches to the client, the Law Society and any other appropriate authorities

-- Privacy Breaches: Tools and Resources (OIPC) - Overview of Privilege and Confidentiality (CLE) - Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Rule 10-3: Records; Rule 10-4: Security of Records]
+- Privacy Breaches: Tools and Resources (OIPC) - Overview of Privilege and Confidentiality (CLE) - Scams Against Lawyers What Are They and What Can You Do About Them (Fall 2014 Benchers' Bulletin) - Making Your E-Communications Secure (Fall 2014 Benchers' Bulletin) - Tech Security for Lawyers (Spring 2012 Benchers' Bulletin) - Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Rule 10-3: Records; Rule 10-4: Security of Records]

-INDICATOR 3: Is physical data protected by appropriate security measures?
+Indicator 3: Is physical data protected by appropriate security measures?